KAR-NG/Human-Resource-Data-Mining/hr.md

 Following graph completes the first round of random forest prediction with probability cut-off point at 0.50.
-The result is amazing, it has a accuracy rate of 96%, 98% rate of specificity, but slightly lower of sensitivity at 90.3%.
-I will now tune the probability cut-off point and see what level is the best.
+The result is amazing, it has a accuracy rate of 95.7%, 87.1% of sensitivity rate, and 100% of specificity rate.

 ``` r
 pred_rf <- model_rf %>% predict(test.set)